Curricular Practical Training (CPT)

 - You are still enrolled in the CPT-based course during the period of your employment.

-- You have notified your advisor of the change.
+- You have notified your departmental approver of the change.

 - The date change requested is only for future dates.